elemprod/lptask/docs/task_state.md

 * SCHED_TASK_ACTIVE:

     * Calls to the interval set function, on a currently active task, stop the task prior to updating it.
-    * Starting a task that's already in the SCHED_TASK_ACTIVE state update the task's start time but have no other effect since the task is already active.
+    * Starting a task that's already in the SCHED_TASK_ACTIVE state updates the task's start time but have no other effect since the task is already active.

 * SCHED_TASK_EXECUTING & SCHED_TASK_STOPPING:
     * The executing and stopping states require the most access control restrictions.